 If your child loves oranges or orange-flavored foods, or if you want them to savor them more, here’s an interesting way to do so.
 We are here with some fun facts about oranges for children to help them develop an interest in the citrus fruitiXFruits having a rough and thick texture on the outside and pulpy on inside .
 Oranges are rich in vitamin C, which is essential for a healthy body.
 They are delicious, refreshing, and commonly found in local fruit grocers and supermarkets.
-We have included some recipes you can try as well.
+We have included some recipes for you to try.
 So, read on to learn more.
 Also, you can try the quiz at the end.

 Is It Safe To Give Oranges To Kids?